dukeoflaser/ActiveRecordAssociations/README.md

 characters= | |
 validate_associated_records_for_characters | |

 As you can see, ActiveRecord generates instance methods based on both names of the columns in the database and the various association macros.
+There are other methods that can be called on the results of these methods such as `characters.clear`.
+A list can be found [here](http://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html "Generated Methods")